Search

 Characteristics

 The writing plan can be defined as the systematic and logical presentation of the ideas contained in a work.
-More elaborate than the table of contents, the outline presents the main and secondary ideas of each part of the work, as well as their sequence.
-The plan is essential and a prerequisite for writing a research paper.
-The outline is also used in the writing of simpler assignments, such as a summary or a text analysis.
+More elaborate than the table of contents, the plan presents the main ideas and secondary ideas of each part of the work, as well as their sequence.
+The plan is essential and preliminary to the writing of a research work.
+The plan is also used in the writing of simpler works, a summary or a text analysis for example.

 • The three parts of the plan are themselves subdivided: there will be as many subdivisions as there are main and secondary ideas.
 The number of main ideas depends on the type of work.

-• The main and secondary ideas are well distinguished.
-They must be brought out.
+• The main and secondary ideas are clearly distinguished.
+They must be made to stand out.

-• The outline must indicate, for each element it contains, a reference to the sources used: name of the author, year, page or paragraph if the source is not paginated.
+• The plan must indicate, for each element it contains, a reference to the sources used: name of the author, year, page, or paragraph if the source is not paginated.

 • The plan is developed in a logical order.
-For example, history is usually presented before describing in detail the current state of a situation; we define our terms before analyzing a problem; We address the causes before studying the consequences.
+For example, we generally present the history before describing in detail the current state of a situation; we define our terms before analyzing a problem; we address the causes before studying the consequences.

 Procedure